pandamanxv3/PixelatedNightSky/README.md

 This project merges the charm of retro, pixelated graphics with the modern 3D canvas capabilities using `react-three-fiber`.
 Bringing together pixel art stars and a 3D environment provides a unique visual experience that's reminiscent of old-school games, but with a fresh twist.

+This project was developed in collaboration with @lunovill.
 [Screencast from 09-24-2023 05:02:23 AM.webm](https://github.com/pandamanxv3/PIxelatedNightSky/assets/92925204/c2d927b6-36a4-481e-805a-0de466921f22)

 ### Live Preview: